MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-flush-components-according-to-operation-output.md

 ### <a name="automatic-reporting---back-flushing-the-entire-order"></a>Automatic Reporting - Back Flushing the Entire Order
 This reporting method does not consider routing link codes.

 No components are picked until the released works order status is changed to *Finished*.
-The amount of the flush is the quantity per assembly stated on the production BOM multiplied by the number of parent items that were finished and placed into stock.
+The amount of the flush is the quantity per assembly stated on the production BOM multiplied by the number of parent items that were finished and placed into inventory.

 Backward flushing the entire works order requires the same setup as for forward flushing: The reporting method must be set to backward on each item card for all items within the parent BOM to be reported.
 In addition, all routing link codes must be removed from the production BOM.